leo-pe2/ChatPDF/README.md

 Getting Started

-Prerequisites
-	•	API Key:
-Obtain an API key from OpenAI.
-Insert it into the script file under the OPENAI_API_KEY constant.
-	•	Dependencies:
-The project relies on the following external libraries:
-	•	pdf.js for PDF rendering
-	•	OpenAI API for natural language processing

 Usage
 1. "Upload" a PDF: Click the “Upload PDF” button and select a file from your computer.
 2. Ask Questions: Use the input box to type questions related to the PDF content and press Enter.
 3. Switch Models: Use the model navigation buttons to toggle between available OpenAI models.

 Technologies Used
 • Frontend: HTML, CSS, JavaScript
 • PDF Parsing: pdf.js
 • AI Integration: OpenAI API

-Known Issues and Limitations
-	•	The PDF content is fully preloaded, which may result in delays for large files.
-	•	The application does not currently support advanced PDF features such as annotations or form interactions.

 Future Improvements
 • Add drag-and-drop support for PDF uploads.
 • Enhance the chat interface with more intuitive controls
 • Implement caching for faster response times when revisiting similar documents.
-  • Message history...

 License